 Introduction

-The Software Development Life Cycle includes activities that are not merely strictly technical, such as process and procedure creation, change management, user experience identification, policy/procedure development, user impact, and appropriate security processes.
+The Software Development Life Cycle (SDLC) includes activities that are not merely strictly technical, such as process and procedure creation, change management, user experience identification, policy/procedure development, user impact, and appropriate security processes.

 We must define a system before we can understand the idea of the system development life cycle.

 Hardware, software, or a combination of the two is considered a system in information technology.
-Every system goes through a development life cycle from the initial planning until disposition.

 To move physical or software-based systems through phases, several techniques offer the essential framework to direct the complex and complicated process, aiming to prevent expensive errors and speed up development.